-The following famous mathematicians have made notable contributions to the field of statistics.
+Many famous mathematicians have made notable contributions to the field of statistics, including.

 - He submitted many papers on differential equations and linear transformations to the new Cambridge Mathematical Journal, starting with “Researches on the Theory of Analytical Transformations” in 1839.

 - In 1844 he was awarded the Royal Society’s first gold medal for mathematics, for a paper discussing the combining of algebra and calculus.
 He was elected as a fellow of the Royal Society on 1857.